Slingshot

 How it works

-We use vapor compression distillation to purify water.
+The Slingshot system uses vapor compression distillation to purify water.

 1. Heat Exchanger